noraassaedi158/calculater.py/README.md

 My project started of as a basic terminal calculator and I later redesigned it as graphical desktop application.
 The goal was to practice GUI development, event handling, and connecting user interactions with program logic.
-I found this easy as I had practice with JavaFX this year in my advanced programming course AI was used only as a debugging and syntax reference tool.
-The implementation and project decisions are my own.
+I found this easy as I had practice with JavaFX this year in my advanced programming course AI was used as a learning and debugging tool.
+It helped explain Python syntax, discuss programming logic, and troubleshoot issues.
+All code was implemented by me, and I understand and can explain every part of the project.
 ## ✨ Features
 * Addition, subtraction, multiplication, and division
 * Graphical user interface built with PySide6